avunit1/blog/content/posts/leenuks.md

 Let's say you decided on a distro.
 Good job!
 Download the ISO for it, pretty straight forward.
 Next, download balena etcher from here: https://www.balena.io/etcher/ and install it.
 Now, open balena etcher, select the downloaded ISO, select your USB, and hit flash.
 This process might take from 1 minute to 30 minutes, depending on the transfer speed of your USB Drive.

 Now, get ready to say bye bye to your current OS.
 Make sure you back up all important data before proceeding.
-Now, turn of your computer.
+Now, turn off your computer.
 When booting it back up again, enter BIOS or boot menu.
 Key combinations should be:

 > Acer: F2 or DEL
 > ASUS: F2 for all PCs, F2 or DEL for motherboards